Tamilarasubad/ComfyUI-nhknodes/README.md

 ## 🌟 Featured Node

 ### 🖼️ Image Loader With Previews
-The standout feature of this collection - an advanced image loader that revolutionizes how you browse and select images in ComfyUI.
+The standout feature of this collection - an advanced image loader that hopefully simplifies how you browse and select images in ComfyUI.

 <p align="center">
   <img src="./images/loader_1.png" width="45%" />